Observing hidden neuronal states in experiments: Materials and Methods

-\paragraph*{\textbf{Materials and Method.--}} \paragraph*{Protocols.--} Male Wistar rats were used in this study (age P21, N=8 animals).
-For the bifurcation diagrams (see Fig.~\ref{fig:fig1}(b) and Fig.\,SI1), 4 of these 8 rats were used.
+Male Wistar rats were used in this study (age P21, N=8 animals).
+For the bifurcation diagrams (see Figs~\ref{fig:fig1}B and A in S1 Text), 4 of these 8 rats were used.
 PY Cells 1-3 were recorded from different animals, PY cells 4-5 were recorded from the same animal.
-To study the effects of hysteresis (see Fig.~\ref{fig:fig2}) 20 neurons were recorded from the 4 remaining animals (221222, 230110, 230111, 230112).
+To study the effects of hysteresis (see Fig~\ref{fig:fig2}) 20 neurons were recorded from the 4 remaining animals (221222, 230110, 230111, 230112).
 The control group were 6 neurons from 2 rats (230110, 230112).
 The QX group were 8 neurons from 4 rats (221222, 230110, 230111, 230112).
 The QX+Cd group were 6 neurons from 4 rats (221222, 230110, 230111, 230112).

 The use and handling of animals was performed in accordance with the European Community Council Directive 86/609/EEC.
 Horizontal 300-{\textmu}m-thick brain slices were prepared as described in our previous studies~\cite{amakhin2021}.
 The slices contained the hippocampus and the adjacent cortical regions and were kept in the artificial cerebrospinal fluid (ACSF) with the following composition (in mM): 126 NaCl, 24 NaHCO$_3$, 2.5 KCl, 2 CaCl$_2$, 1.25 NaH$_2$PO$_4$, 1 MgSO$_4$, 10 glucose (bubbled with 95\% O2/5\% CO$_2$ gas mixture).
 All the listed chemicals were purchased from Sigma-Aldrich (St. Louis, MO, USA).